metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils-XS/README.md

 # AUTHOR

-Dave Rolsky &lt;autarch@urth.org>
+Dave Rolsky <autarch@urth.org>

-# COPYRIGHT AND LICENCE
+# COPYRIGHT AND LICENSE

-This software is Copyright (c) 2016 by Dave Rolsky.
+This software is Copyright (c) 2017 by Dave Rolsky.

 This is free software, licensed under:

     The Artistic License 2.0 (GPL Compatible)

+The full text of the license can be found in the `LICENSE` file included with this distribution.